1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 3M is trading at a 4.5% yield which is one of the highest levels it's had in the past 25 years.
 In fact, over the last quarter-century, the yield has only been above 3.25% 7.4% of the time.

 Why am I considering 3M for this week's buy?
-Simply because the best time to buy any quality dividend stock is when its trading at the best valuations in years or even decades.
+Simply because the best time to buy any quality dividend stock is when it's trading at the best valuations in years or even decades.

 - 3M fair value: $173 (Morningstar estimate $170)